danielsaidi/website_danielsaidi/collections/_posts/2024/2024-04-14-creating-custom-environment-values-in-swiftui.md

 }
 ```

-We can now add an `environment` view modifier that takes an `EnvironmentValue` and uses its type information to figure out which key path to use:
+We can now add an `environment` view modifier that takes an `EnvironmentValue` and uses its type to figure out which key path to use:

 ```swift
 extension View {